shefket-mustafa/VibeHub2/README.md

     - Send messages to other group members
     - Messages display sender information (username + email)
   - Fully integrated with RTK Query for fetching, joining, deleting, and messaging

+ - **💬 Direct Messaging (NEW)**
+     - One-to-one real-time chat using Socket.IO
+     - Chat history stored in MongoDB
+     - Messages instantly synced between sender and recipient
+     - Pop-up chat windows for quick conversations
+     - Automatically opens a chat when a message is received
+     - Open chats persist after a page refresh
+     - Smooth scroll, Enter-to-send, and instant feedback on new messages

 ---